sent2280/RestAssuredFrameWork/README.md

 ***Note: Extending base class(Line 11) and storing the response (Line 20) is mandatory.
 This response will be used for reporting purpose in framework.***

+## Report

+Reports were stored in **output** folder.
+It provides following report:

+1. Customized HTML Report
+2. Extent Report
+3. Json Report
+4. Emailabe Report (To run in jenkins and send the report)

 ## Reference
 Visit the [wiki page](https://github.com/sent2280/RestAssuredFrameWork/wiki) for complete details about this framework.